-This bill mandates a federal study on the impact of unauthorized drone flights on wildfire suppression efforts and evaluates potential mitigation strategies.
+This bill mandates a federal study to evaluate the impact of unauthorized drone flights on wildfire suppression efforts and assess the feasibility of using counter-drone technology to protect firefighting operations.

 Janelle Bynum